thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ### Single-line attribute expressions

-In JSX, the result of a JavaScript expression can be the value a tag's attribute.
+A JSX tag's attribute value can be the result of a JavaScript expression.
 This is useful when you want to inline the full power of JavaScript within a JSX tag.
 JavaScript expressions are wrapped in a pair of curly braces `{}` instead of double quotes `""`.

 ```jsx
 const source = 'http://i.imgur.com/nVPXKtz.jpg';